Covid update: Melbourne mourners sneak into NZ

 "This is a marathon and not a sprint.
 We are scaling up in a sustained and controlled manner."

-Hipkins said today's nurses' strike meant that it would be a "relatively slow" day for vaccines.

-Up to 30 per cent of sites might be affected, he said.
+Hipkins said today's nurses' strike meant that it would be a "relatively slow" day for vaccines and up to 30% of sites might be affected.

 More strikes might lead to more slow days, but Hipkins encouraged the parties to get back to the negotiating table.